 Mammography for breast cancer

-With full field digital mammography, we can quickly acquire exceptionally sharp, digital images of the breasts with less radiation exposure.
-Once the digital images are acquired and transmitted to a high-tech, digital mammography workstation, our radiologists analyze the images to determine the precise location and extent of the disease.
+With full field digital mammography, we can quickly acquire sharp, digital images of the breasts with less radiation exposure.
+Once the digital images are received and transmitted to a high-tech, digital mammography workstation, our radiologists analyze the images to determine the precise location and extent of the disease.

 This advanced breast cancer detection technology offers the potential for significant advances in breast cancer diagnosis, including lower radiation doses, reduced breast compression pressure and improved breast cancer detection rates.
-Often the best way to find ductal carcinoma in situ early is with a mammogram.
+Often, clinicians use mammography to find ductal carcinoma in situ early.

 What is mammography?